codsen/codsen/packages/ranges-push/readme.md

 **Challenge: how do you manage those string index ranges?**

-`[deleteFrom1, deleteTo1]`, `[deleteFrom2, deteleTo2]` and so on.
+`[deleteFromIndex1, deleteToIndex1]`, `[deleteFromIndex2, deteleToIndex2]` and so on.

-What happens when ranges overlap?
+- What happens when ranges overlap?
 We need to merge them.

-What happens if new range is located before the last-one?
+- What happens if new range is located before the last-one?
 We need to sort them.

-How do you prevent damage when the same range is added multiple times?
+- How do you prevent damage when the same range is added multiple times?

-What happens if you want not only to delete, but also, **to add** something?
+- What happens if you want not only to delete, but also, **to add** something?
 We need to accept third argument, the value to add.

-What happens if you want to only add something, without deletion?
+- What happens if you want to only add something, without deletion?
 We need to accept first and second argument as the same index.

 ---

-**The solution to all these challenges above is... ** this library.
+**The solution to all these challenges above is...** this library.

 ---

 **PS.** Later, when you're finished with your operations, and you want your string crunched according to your newly-generated array of slices, use [string-replace-slices-array](https://github.com/codsen/string-replace-slices-array) to do the actual deletion/replacement job.
+It consumes your ranges array and performs all the deletion/replacement tasks on the string at once.

 ## API